SilenusTA/StreamRoller/README.md

 Login/users and SSL security will be added later

 # Installing
+Note for streaming: Additional sofware needed.
+The free broadcasting software [OBS Studio](https://obsproject.com/) is required.
+Also an overlay for your stream is recommended to show alers etc. There is a small overlay demo version included to show how to trigger alerts using StreamRoller to provide the data.

+Currently (as we are using StreamLabsAPI) you will receive alerts for both Twitch and Youtube (untested but you should also provide info for Mixer, facebook, Trovo and TikTok)
 ## Step 1: Install node
 Streamroller needs the [node.js](https://nodejs.org/en/download/) webserver to run.
 It is recommended to use [VSCode](https://code.visualstudio.com/download) to modify/change/add extra features.
 This VSCode editor provides a lot of nice features for development.
 ## Step 2: Download Streamroller